K-lin99/Melodica/README.md

 on a selected geographical region.
 The user is able to select each track and add them to their favorites.
 The website also features search engines for geographical regions and available tracks.
 The profile page is where the user can view their favorite tracks and use them to create their own custom playlists.

 The website makes heavy use of the Spotify API to fetch information about the tracks, the artists and the albums.
+The must have and login into their Spotify account to make use of this application

 The Frontend uses JavaScript for the logic and React.js to render the different pages which are styled with HTML and CSS.